JoshuaJFHolloway/TL/README.md

 It is clear that there is a lot of repetition in the UX design mock ups.
 The same component will be repeatedly rendered but with different props being passed to it.
 My first thought is that I would create a component to act as the tab you click on in the first image (10:59 Bedford, plat 4 etc).
-Loop over that component and feed it data from the api call.
+Loop over that component and feed it data from the JSON files.
 Then inside of that component will be the individual list of stops.
 Each stop will be a component itself and depending upon props it receives it will be either active or not.
 When 'active' it will render the component in normal weighted font and inactive will be greyed.
 The first and last components receiving an image of the circle filled in black.
 There are other things to bear in mind, such as the departing and arriving stations being